mattma/docs/javascript/es6.md

 * Typed Array

-## Details
+## ECMAScript 6 Features

 1. String

 - normalize()

-DS6 supports the four Unicode normalization forms through a new method on strings.
+ES6 supports the four Unicode normalization forms through a new method on strings.
 This method optionally accepts a single parameter, one of "NFC" (default), "NFD", "NFKC", or "NFKD".

 ```js
     // strings in a values array are converted into a normalized form so that the array can be sorted appropriately.